PatrickStricker/Hebbian_Learning/README.md

 The experiments use MNIST, CIFAR-10, and STL-10.
 CIFAR-10 is the primary benchmark, while MNIST and STL-10 provide lower- and higher-complexity controls.

 This repository is organized for anonymous peer review.
-Replace the archive and repository placeholders only after the review process permits de-anonymization.

 ## Repository structure